ftm2-cin/school-list/README.md

 ## Overview

-This challenge is designed to test my skills in developing a mobile application using the Ionic framework with Angular.
+This challenge is designed to test my skills in developing a mobile application using the Ionic framework with Angular for VLAB UFPE.

 ## Prerequisites